What is agammaglobulinemia in dogs?

 How common is agammaglobulinemia in dogs?

-Which breeds are most commonly affected?
+Which breeds are most frequently affected?

 How can I protect my dog from infections?